L2RU: a Structured State Space Model with prescribed L2-bound: The L2RU model

-Here, we derive a parametrization of a specific subclass of the L2RU architecture, namely, that characterized by square LTI systems, i.e., systems for which $n_h = n_d = n_z = n$.
+Here, we present a parametrization, originally proposed in \cite{massai_free_2025}, of a specific subclass of the L2RU architecture, namely, that characterized by square LTI systems, i.e., systems for which $n_h = n_d = n_z = n$.
 To highlight that we are dealing with this particular case, we will denote the sets \eqref{eq:setG} and \eqref{eq:setR} by $\mc G_{\gamma}^n$ and $\mc R_{\gamma}^n$ respectively.
-We focus on this case primarily for technical reasons, as it enables a free and complete parametrization of square $\mathcal{L}_2$-bounded systems.
-This restriction, however, is not a major limitation in most cases: the dimension $n$ is a tunable hyperparameter, and in many SSM architectures the input and output of the LTI system naturally share the same dimension.
-Furthermore, the input and output dimensions of the overall L2RU model ($u$ and $y$ in Fig.~\ref{fig:ssml2}) are arbitrary and remain decoupled from $n$ through a linear encoder and decoder.
+The square assumption is mainly technical: it enables a free and complete parametrization of the bounded-real set.
+It does not constrain the external input and output dimensions of the full L2RU, because $n_u$ and $n_y$ are handled by the encoder and decoder.